fangzefunny/replicate_reward-complexity/README.md

 ## How to use the code

-With any python terminals run:
+With any python terminal, run:

     python plot_figures.py -f=fig2